jack-parrish/EviveTakeHomeAssessment/README.md

 # EviveTakeHomeAssessment

-Take-home exercise for Evive.
+Take-home assessment for my application to Evive.

-Created an main Order class that takes in which meal to order for (Breakfast, Lunch or Dinner) and a comma separated list of items to order.

-I still need to create tests and a build script for this assessment.
-For now, it can be run by cloning the repository and running dotnet run --proj BuildScripts from a terminal.
+Console application runnning on ASP.NET Core.

+This is a Menu Ordering application that takes orders for Breakfast, Lunch, and Dinner.

+To run the application locally, fork this project and run the following command in a command prompt/terminal:

+    dotnet run --proj BuildScripts

+The application will display a series of prompts to allow you to place new orders.

+Run unit tests by entering the following command in a command prompt/terminal:

+    dotnet test Tests/Tests.csproj